WorkXPlore 3D

-PartXplore is a proprietary computer aided design (CAD) file viewer developed by Sescoi for reading, analyzing and sharing 3D and 2D CAD files without needing the original CAD application.
-It was launched in 2008 and is supported from local Vero offices.
-A viewer and an evaluation version are offered as freeware.
+PartXplore is a computer-aided design (CAD) file viewer developed by Sescoi for reading, analysing, and sharing 3D and 2D CAD files.
+It was introduced in 2008 and is supported by local Vero offices.
+The software is available as a viewer and an evaluation version.

 Functionality

-PartXplore is a collaborative viewer for 2D and 3D CAD files.

-PartXplore enables the user to measure 3D parts and has analysis features allowing the user to determine undercut areas, plane surfaces, thickness, volumes, surfaces, weight and to perform dynamic cross-sectional visualization.
-Flat (2D) drawings are no longer necessary as it is possible to directly add dimensional and geometric measurements, annotations and labels to the 3D model.
+PartXplore serves as a collaborative viewer for 2D and 3D CAD files, allowing users to measure 3D parts and analyze various properties such as undercut areas, plane surfaces, thickness, volumes, surfaces, and weight.
+The software also provides dynamic cross-sectional visualization.

-PartXplore also allowed the user to send 3D parts and assembly files to others via a standalone application which could be transmitted as an executable file.
-The recipient can then display and work on the 3D model received.
+PartXplore enables users to add dimensional and geometric measurements, annotations, and labels directly to the 3D model.
+Additionally, the software facilitates the sharing of 3D parts and assembly files through a standalone application that can be transmitted as an executable file.
+The recipient can then access and work on the 3D model received.

-In 2010 PartXplore was selected by All Nippon Airways (ANA) to distribute and share CAD design information for the maintenance of the Boeing 787 Dreamliner in Japan.
-PartXplore was available in ten languages, with others in development.

 CAD formats supported

-PartXplore reads files of the following types:
+PartXplore is compatible with various file types, including: